Do you know a woman who is being abused? A legal rights handbook

 How does the court make decisions about children?

-The judge looks at what is in the best interests of the children when deciding about decision-making responsibility and parenting time.
+The judge looks at what is in the best interests of the children when making decisions about decision-making responsibility and parenting time.
 This includes:

 Family courts believe that it is usually best for children to have as much contact as possible with both parents.
 This does not mean parents get equal parenting time.